The following professionals lent their expertise to this article:

 In

-Inside Different Types of Online Nursing Programs in Louisiana
+The Different Online Nursing Programs in Louisiana

-Undergraduate Nursing Programs
+Undergraduate Nursing Programs in Louisiana

 Undergraduate nursing programs prepare students for entry-level nursing roles.
 These programs include the Associate Degree in Nursing (ADN) and Bachelor of Science in Nursing (BSN).
 They are designed for those new to nursing who wish to become registered nurses (RNs), with BSN programs offering a broader scope of practice and leadership development.